 Yes—especially licensed vintage band tee prints, made in USA blanks, and tags like Screen Stars, Hanes Beefy-T, Fruit of the Loom, or Jerzees.

-If you can pass authenticity checks—a shirt tag inspection, RN number lookup, and a graphic date on tee—single stitch often boosts price.
+If you can pass authenticity checks, a shirt tag inspection, a Ran N number lookup, and a graphic date on the tee, a single stitch often boosts the price.

 What is the 3-3-3 rule for clothing?